pm-pl/Cerberus/README.md

 move subcommand

 ## Authors
 This Plugin was Jointly Founded by Levonzie and skyss0fly.
-This plugin is Actively Being Maintained by skyss0fly